LLNL/Umpire/docs/sphinx/features/device_allocators.rst

 After creating a DeviceAllocator, we can immediately start using that allocator to allocate device memory.
 To do this, we have the :class:`umpire::get_device_allocator` host/device function which returns the DeviceAllocator object corresponding to the name (or ID) given.
-The DeviceAllocator class also includes a helper function, :class:`umpire::is_device_allocator`, to query whether or not a given ID corresponds to an existing DeviceAllocator.
+The DeviceAllocator class also includes a helper function, :class:`umpire::is_device_allocator`, to query whether or not a given name (or ID) corresponds to an existing DeviceAllocator.
 Below is an example of using the **name** to obtain the DeviceAllocator object:

 .. literalinclude:: ../../../examples/device-allocator.cpp
    :start-after: _sphinx_tag_get_dev_allocator_name_start